What's happening at Panic Ninja Camp? We chat with Ani – the heart of the camp in Limnos.

 Camps are an experience remembered for a lifetime.
 Friendships, new skills, lots of sports… don’t hesitate!

-And what should not be expected – what is this camp not?
+And what should they not expect—what is the camp not?

-It's possible that your children might set aside their phones because they're busy with activities all day and might not be able to answer you.
+It's possible your children will leave their phones behind because they'll be busy with activities all day and might not be available to answer your calls.

 How do you approach older participants?

 Sport stimulates people of all ages.
-It challenges them with new obstacles, and that brings them new pleasures.
-And when you see everyone talking over each other about surfing at the big dinner table, you’ll understand that it's impossible for anyone to remain uninvolved when there is wind and sea.
+It challenges them with new experiences, bringing them joy.
+And when you see everyone enthusiastically talking about surfing at the big dinner table, you'll realise that no one can remain indifferent when there are wind and sea.

-Do they manage to relax and participate equally with everyone?
+Do they manage to relax and integrate with the group?

-Our team includes young people who were teenagers not long ago.
-That’s why we find it easy to approach each camper correctly.
+Our team includes young people who were recently teenagers themselves.
+That's why we easily find the right approach to each camper.

-And what would you say to 10-year-old Ani if she were a participant in the camp?
+What would you say to the 10-year-old Ani if she were a camper?

-Don't cry when the week is over!
-It's not the end :) Years later, you’ll still be going to camps!
+Don't cry when the week ends!
+This isn't the end :) Even 25 years later, you'll continue attending camps!

-After seven days in Limnos, children leave with something that can't be packed in a backpack.
+After seven days on Limnos, kids leave with something you can't pack in a backpack.

 A bit more confidence.
-A few real friendships.
-And a new memory beginning with "Do you remember that summer when...?"
+A few true friendships.
+And a new memory that starts with "Remember that summer when...?"

-Ani will be waiting for them.
-With a smile, the wind, and a few more sunset games.
+Ani will be waiting.
+With a smile, wind, and a few more sunset games.

 Learn more about the summer camp